JoHavel/akorditko/README.md

   - The buttons on the left side.
 After clicking `Other`, there is an editable list: strings from left to right, 0 = [Middle C](https://en.wikipedia.org/wiki/C_(musical_note)#Middle_C), ±1 means ±1 semi-tone.
 After clicking `Back`, the button returns instead of the editable list.
 - German nomenclature where `B` is written as `H` is now supported!
   - The selector at right top of the app.
+- Support of a "partial from the right" barre chords or skipped strings in the middle or at the right is not planned.

 ## Building and development